MetPX/sarracenia/docs/source/Contribution/Development.rst

 The workflow with v3 is similar to v2 but with different branches.
 New development work should have a v03\_ prefix, such as v03\_issue401.
-Having all the flow tests complete fairly successfully is one criterion for acceptance into v03_wip.
+Having all the flow tests complete fairly successfully is one criterion for acceptance into development.

-To run the sr_insects tests, the repository must be cloned with the v03_wip branch.
+To run the sr_insects tests, the repository must be cloned with the development branch.
-A gate for merging to v03_wip is for a second developer to run the flow_tests.
+A gate for merging to development is for a second developer to run the flow_tests.
 **For v03, these tests must run:  static_flow, flakey_broker, dynamic_flow, transform_flow**

 Planned by 2022/04/11:

- * main will be merged from v03_wip, so the default branch for new arrivals will be sr3.
+ * main will be merged from development, so the default branch for new arrivals will be sr3.

  * launchpad will have new recipes to produce sr3 packages from the main branch.